StevenAlexander44/WebRomote/README.md

 # WebRomote
-## This is a Roku remote control made for Chromium-based desktop browsers
+## A Roku remote control made for Chromium desktop browsers
-With more compatibility to come... probably.
+With more device compatibility to come.

+# Features
+* Most of the features of a regular Roku remote
+* Much faster typing on most Roku Channels
+* Big, readable buttons

 # Usage

 ### Prerequisites
 * You must know the IP Address of your Roku device (Roku Settings > Network > About > IP, Usually in the form of "192.168.X.XXX")
-* You must be on the same network as your Roku device
+* Your controller device must be on the same network as your Roku device

 ## Option 1.
 Download the HTML file (Works offline)
 #### One-time setup